borisPristupa/simple/README.md

 * #### SpringJavaMail
     A Spring Boot-based application, demonstrating a simple usage of Spring API for JavaMail.
 Uses Google's SMTP server.

+    Before you start the application, you have to [allow insecure applications access](https://myaccount.google.com/lesssecureapps) the Google account you'll use as sender.

 * #### SpringJMSWithRabbitMQ
     A Spring Boot-based application, demonstrating a simple usage of JMS messaging via RabbitMQ as a queue broker.